 - Identify high value items.

-- Discuss what you expect on moving day, including things like removing entry door, protecting bannisters, laying down cardboard or runners on high-traffic areas, taking apart furniture, packing certain items in product boxes.
+- Discuss what you expect on moving day, including things like removing entry door, protecting bannisters, laying down cardboard or runners on high-traffic areas, taking apart furniture, "no pack" rooms or areas, packing certain items in product boxes.

 Photo by Muhammadtaha Ibrahim Ma'aji from Pexels

 Don't Forget These Household Tasks